IGLADI/ELK-integration-project/README.md

 **Notes**

--   We check for new csv file every x time, consider it may take up to 30 seconds (with both the dashboard and the service set to reload every second) before showing up.
+-   We check for new csv file every minute, consider it may take up to 30 seconds (with both the dashboard and the service set to reload every second) before showing up.

 #### Heartbeat configuration